replicatedhq/help-center/content/guides/ship-with-docker-swarm/create-swarm-app.md

     image: redis:3.2-alpine
 ```

 Save the release to return to the Releases page with our new release listed.
 Next, let's make it available for installation.
-Click the "Promote" button on the right side of the release, check the Unstable channel, and click Promote again.
-Our release is now ready to install for Unstable users of our application.
+Click the "Promote" button on the right side of the release, check the "Unstable" channel, and click Promote again.
+Our release is now ready to install for "Unstable" users of our application.

 In the [next guide](../install), we'll walk through creating a customer, issuing a license, and installing this application on a test server.